Assisted Living

 Utah

-The New Choices Waiver helps Utah seniors who’ve been living in a Medicaid-funded nursing home, assisted living community, or small health care facility.[37]
-Through this program, eligible residents can get assistance moving back home or into an assisted living community as long as their needs are safely met there.
+The New Choices waiver helps Utah seniors who’ve been living in a Medicaid-funded nursing home, assisted living community, or small health care facility.[57]
+Through this program, eligible residents can get assistance moving back home or into an assisted living community, as long as their needs are safely met there.

 Vermont